EdDataScienceEES/tutorial-RachelBrown03/tut_template (1).md

 This hierarchical structure allows the model to account for the dataset's nested nature, improving estimation of both time-based and regional impacts on house sparrow populations while controlling for variability across regions, specific locations, sampling methods, and population identities.

 If we want to display the model summary table, a nice way to do this is using the `stargazer` package.
 Simply plug in your model name, in this case `sparrow.model` into the `stargazer` function.
-Here we have set `type = "html"`, however there are many other options for outputs, e.g. type = "latex".
+Here we have set `type = "html"`, however there are many other options for outputs, e.g. `type = "latex"`.

 ```r
 # Summarize Model Output in HTML Table